andycwilson88/Masters-manuscript-data/README.md

 Summer Precipitation
 Summer precipitation data is included as individual raster files, from 2001 to 2016.

-Any questinos regarding the data used in this study should be directed to Andy Wilson at andycwilson88@gmail.com
+Any questions regarding the data used in this study should be directed to Andy Wilson at andycwilson88@gmail.com